rangsimanketkaew/deepcv/docs/usage/prepare-dataset.md

 # Prepare dataset

-First step prior to calculation of representation is to generate a trajectory of reactant conformers.
-This can be done by using (unbiased) molecular dynamics (MD) simulation to generate a trajectory of the system of interest.
+First step prior to calculation of representation is to generate a trajectory of reactant conformers; this can be done using (unbiased) molecular dynamics (MD) simulation.
-To do so, we recommend general MD packages, e.g., CP2K or GROMACS, because they have an interface with PLUMED, which is a plugin for running metadynamics simulation.
+We recommend general MD packages, e.g., [CP2K](https://www.cp2k.org/), [GROMACS](https://www.gromacs.org/), [LAMMPS](https://www.lammps.org/), or any software that supports [PLUMED](https://www.plumed.org/), which is a plugin for running metadynamics simulation.

 <figure markdown>
   ![Image title](../img/da-reactant-in-water.png){ width="1200" }